 "Silent Night" was written a century earlier by a priest, Father Joseph Mohr, with the melody composed by Austrian headmaster Franz Xaver Gruber.

-The song originated on December 24, 1818, at St. Nicholas Church in Oberndorf bei Salzburg, Austria.
+The song's origin dates back to Christmas Eve, December 24, 1818, at Saint Nicholas Church in Oberndorf bei Salzburg, Austria.

 "Silent Night" has been translated into over 44 languages.

 Sleep in heavenly peace,

 Glories stream from heaven afar,